iffybooks/draw-with-code/README.md

 shape('turtle')
 ```

-❏ Run this command to make the turtle walk forward 100 steps:
+❏ Run this command to make the turtle walk forward 100 steps, leaving a line behind it:

 ```
 forward(100)